Welcome to the information page about the Rhodes Scholarships for India.

 2. the selection criteria that apply in all Rhodes constituencies, and then

-3. the application criteria specific to India (2016 India Memorandum).
+3. the application criteria specific to India (available when applications open in June)

 There are FAQs which are applicable to all applicants.

 National Secretary for India:

 International Centre for Genetic Engineering & Biotechnology

 PO Box 10504